Skip to content

 8.130.126.215 launcher.dataflux.cn

-After the launcher deployment is completed, refer to Start Installation to deploy business services
+After deploying the launcher, refer to Start Installation for business service deployment.

 Feedback